×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Riga is to use online rental websites such as Airbnb, Booking.com, or HomeAway.
 These websites offer a variety of rental options, from apartments to houses, and can provide detailed information about the location, amenities, and cost of each property.
 Additionally, you can search for rental properties on local real estate websites such as City24.lv or Arco.lv.
-These websites provide listings of available properties in Riga, Latvia, and can help you find the perfect place to live," wrote a member in Riga.
+These websites provide listings of available properties in Riga, Latvia, and can help you find the perfect place to live," wrote one member in Riga.

 What is a typical expat home or apartment like in Riga?

 "Expat homes and apartments in Riga tend to be modern and spacious, with high ceilings and large windows that let in plenty of natural light.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The interiors are often decorated with contemporary furnishings and feature modern appliances.
-Expats can also find a variety of rental options in the city, from luxury apartments to more affordable options," remarked one expat who made the move to Riga.
+Expats can also find a variety of rental options in the city, from luxury apartments to more affordable options," said one expat who made the move to Riga.

 What is the average cost of housing in Riga?